 Anthropic raises $3.5B at a $61B valuation

-Anthropic closed a $3.5 billion funding round this week, pushing its valuation to $61 billion.
-The round was led by a consortium of sovereign wealth funds including the Saudi Public Investment Fund and Abu Dhabi's Mubadala.
-Amazon, which has already committed $4 billion to Anthropic as part of a cloud partnership, did not participate in this round.
-The capital will primarily fund compute — Anthropic's training runs for its next frontier model are estimated to cost between $500 million and $1 billion.
-The company is the only major AI lab that has publicly committed to not pursuing AGI without safety guarantees in place.
+Anthropic closed a $3.5 billion funding round led by sovereign wealth funds including Saudi Arabia's Public Investment Fund and Abu Dhabi's Mubadala.
+Amazon, which has already committed $4 billion as part of a cloud partnership, did not participate.
+The capital will primarily fund compute — training runs for Anthropic's next frontier model are estimated at $500 million to $1 billion.
+Anthropic is the only major AI lab that has publicly committed to not pursuing AGI without safety guarantees in place.

 So whatThe frontier AI race is now being funded by sovereign capital — which changes the geopolitical dynamics of who controls the most powerful AI systems in the world.